 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) established the Quality Payment Program (QPP).
 QPP transitions Medicare payment away from fee-for-service to pay-for-performance, emphasizing quality care.
 The program represents a significant change in the way all physicians, including radiation oncologists, are paid by Medicare.

-Participation in the QPP is split between the Merit-based Incentive Payment System (MIPS) and Alternative Payment Models (APM); however, within those two branches there is a lot of variation.
-ASTRO has found that many radiation oncology practices fall into a middle ground of MIPS APMs, which include Accountable Care Organizations (ACOs).
+Participation in the QPP is split between the Merit-based Incentive Payment System (MIPS) and Alternative Payment Models (APM); however, within those two branches is a lot of variation.
+ASTRO has found that many radiation oncology practices may fall into a middle ground of MIPS APMs, which include Accountable Care Organizations (ACOs).
 The following pages provide a deeper dive into the details of each model:

 CMS evaluates eligibility based on where a practice has reassigned billing rights in the Provider Enrollment, Chain, and Ownership System (PECOS).
 ASTRO recommends that all practices confirm information in PECOS annually.

 Physicians can look up eligibility and reporting requirements on the QPP website using their National Provider Identification (NPI) number.
-Information will include CMS’s analysis of the number of Tax Identification Numbers (TINs) associated with your NPI including MIPS eligibility, APM enrollment, hospital-based designation (more than 75% of services are billed at the hospital), and small practice designation (15 or less eligible clinicians).
+Information will include CMS’s analysis of the number of Tax Identification Numbers (TINs) associated with your NPI including MIPS eligibility, APM enrollment, hospital-based designation (more than 75% of services are billed at the hospital), and small practice designation (15 or less eligible clinicians) and facility-based scoring.
 This information will be provided for both the individual (NPI) and group-level (TIN).
 This is a valuable resource to determine clinician specific program requirements, as well as ensure that CMS has the correct information regarding your practice.

 Score and Payment Attribution